 Students who become ill are encouraged to report to the Student Health Center, located in Spartan Station, for “minor” medical treatment.
 A current NSU ID card must be presented prior to treatment.
 Written verification of illness issued by the Health Center should be carried to the Dean of Students Office, and an official University excuse should be obtained.

-Students residing in on-campus housing facilities are governed by the same policies and procedures as non-residential students insofar as class attendance and class excuses are concerned
+Students residing in on-campus housing facilities are governed by the same policies and procedures as non-residential students insofar as class attendance and class excuses are concerned.

 Candidacy For Degree

 Each graduate student is assigned a faculty advisor.
 The student is expected to develop early, in consultation with his/her advisor, a program of study for completion of degree requirements.
-It is the responsibility of each student to work with the academic advisor toward completion of degree requirements and preparation for graduation.
+It is the responsibility of each student to work with the academic advisor toward the completion of degree requirements and preparation for graduation.